Background Image - Stock photo of trees.

 Maintaining a Small Physical Footprint

 Bridgewater Bank has always operated with a “branch-light” service model.
-As a $4.3 billion bank, Bridgewater has just seven branches, including our new corporate center.
+As a $4.6 billion bank, Bridgewater has just seven branches, including our corporate center.
 By comparison, the average publicly-traded bank of our size has nearly 40 branches.
 This means we are still able to provide our always-responsive level of service to our clients, but do so while using fewer resources as an organization.

 Bridgewater Bank Corporate Center

-In August 2020, we opened our new Bridgewater Bank Corporate Center in St. Louis Park, Minnesota.
+In August 2020, we opened Bridgewater Bank Corporate Center in St. Louis Park, Minnesota.
 We deployed an energy conservation strategy in the design and construction of this state-of-the-art facility through participation in the Energy Design Assistance Program with our local utility providers.

-In 2022, the Bridgewater Bank Corporate Center earned ENERGY STAR® certification from the U.S. Environmental Protection Agency (EPA).
+For the second consecutive year, the Bridgewater Bank Corporate Center earned ENERGY STAR® certification from the U.S. Environmental Protection Agency (EPA).
 ENERGY STAR certified buildings are verified to perform in the top 25% of buildings nationwide, based on weather-normalized source energy use criteria that considers occupancy, hours of operation and other key metrics.
 The next time you visit, check out the little blue label on display at our entrance – it represents proven, verified superior energy performance over a 12-month period.
+By meeting strict standards, Bridgewater is saving energy, saving money and helping protect the environment by generating fewer greenhouse gas emissions than typical buildings.

 For more than 20 years, the EPA’s ENERGY STAR program has been America’s resource for saving energy and protecting the environment – today, thousands of facility owners and managers use ENERGY STAR to improve the energy performance of their buildings.